MEMMMMMMM/regresi-linear-app/README.md

 📥 Installation
-- Clone this repository
-- Install the requirements (run on CMD)
-> pip install -r requirements.txt
+- Download 'app.exe'

-- Running the app (run on CMD)
+- Run the 'app.exe'
-> python source/app.py

-- (Optional) Making the .exe
+- (Optional) Download 'dataset_example.csv' for testing
-> pyinstaller --onefile --windowed source/app.py

-your .exe will be generated inside "dist/"

 📊 Multiple Linear Regression Application
 This application is a Python-based Multiple Linear Regression tool equipped with simple GUI.
 It allows users to: